 Fig. 7.
-32k spectrometer design with a combined 32768-points FFT ( $16 \times 2048$ ), running on a Xilinx Virtex6 LX240T FPGA.
-Data width grows by log(4) + 1 bits in four-tap WOLA, by log(32768) + 1 bits in 32 768-points FFT, by 1 bit during channel transformation and is doubled by squaring.
+32k spectrometer design with a combined 32768-points FFT (16 × 2048), running on a Xilinx Virtex6 LX240T FPGA.
+Data width grows by log(4) + 1 bits in four-tap WOLA, by log(32768) + 1 bits in 32768-points FFT, by 1 bit during channel transformation and is doubled by squaring.

-FFT and channel-transformation unit.
+All signal processing steps use unrounded computations to prevent a loss of sensitivity during the calculations.
+The data bandwidth after each processing unit is equal to the data bandwidth before plus the logarithm of the number of summed values: log(4) bits in the four-tap WOLA and log(N) in the N-point FFT and channel-transformation unit.
 Two extra bits are spent to compensate for window-multiplication and to prevent an overflow by the twiddle-multiplication in the FFT.
 The power builder doubles the data width and up to 72 bits are finally reserved for each channel of the integrated power spectrum.
 Last step in the processing pipeline is the conversion from integer representation (AFFTS: 64-bit, XFFTS: 72-bit) to 32-bit floating-point format.
-The spectrometer design of the 32k channels XFFTS core with the bit-width in each stage is illustrated in Fig. 7.
+The spectrometer design of the 32k channels XFFTS core with the bit-width in each stage is illustrated in Figure 7.
 Hochgürtel & Klein (2008) give a more detailed discussion concerning the internal FPGA signal processing and the resources consumed in the FFTS cores.

 We optimized our polyphase filter coefficients for spectroscopic observations.
-The design goal was to find a good tradeoff between the frequency resolution and an optimum use of the limited FPGA resources, particularly the on-chip block-memory.
+The design goal was to find a good trade-off between the frequency resolution and an optimum use of the limited FPGA resources, particularly the on-chip blockmemory.
 The equivalent noise bandwidth (ENBW) is generally used to characterize the spectral resolution.
 The ENBW is the width of a fictitious rectangular filter such that the power in that rectangular passband is equal to the integrated response of the actual filter.
 In all our FFTS, the ENBW is adjusted to $1.16 \times$ the channel spacing, which is the total bandwidth of the spectrometer divided by the number of spectral channels.
 Figure 8 illustrates the measured frequency response of three adjacent frequency bins for a four-tap polyphase filter bank and the corresponding ENBW for the central bin in logarithmic scale.
-The measurements shows a relatively flat passband behavior and a suppression better than -60 dB for out-of-band signal fractions.
-The spurious free dynamic range (SFDR), the intensity ratio of the fundamental signal to the strongest spurious signal in the power spectrum, was measured to be below -60 dBc across the 2.5 GHz bandwidth of the XFFTS (Fig. 9).
-Following the above definition of the ENBW, the spectral resolution of our AFFTS and XFFTS with default FPGA core is 212 kHz and 88.5 kHz, respectively (Tables 2, 4).
+The measurements shows a relatively flat passband behavior and a suppression better than $-60\,\mathrm{dB}$ for out-of-band signal fractions.
+The spurious free dynamic range (SFDR), the intensity ratio of the fundamental signal to the strongest spurious signal in the power spectrum, was measured to be below $-60\,\mathrm{dBc}$ across the 2.5 GHz bandwidth of the XFFTS (Figure 9).
+Following the above definition of the ENBW, the spectral resolution of our AFFTS and XFFTS with default FPGA core is $212\,\mathrm{kHz}$ and $88.5\,\mathrm{kHz}$, respectively (Tables 2, 4).